-- the Member Organisation is approved at this Identity Assurance Profile, or higher, by the SWAMID Board of Trustees; and - the Subject has been identity proofed at this Identity Assurance Profile, or higher. ; and - all Credentials used during the authentication are issued at this Identity Assurance Profile, or higher.
+- the Member Organisation is approved at this Identity Assurance Profile, or higher, by the SWAMID Board of Trustees; and - the Subject has been identity proofed at this Identity Assurance Profile, or higher.

 A Subject fulfilling this Identity Assurance Profile also fulfils SWAMID Identity Assurance Level 1 Profile.
 The Identity Provider SHOULD assert SWAMID Identity Assurance Level 1 Profile compliance when asserting SWAMID Identity Assurance Level 2 Profile compliance for Subjects.